pdxlibrary/Alma-Offline-Circulation-Tool/readme.md

 ## Our Environment and Assumptions

  * The offline circ server is online.
- * Library building's network is available (switches are on UPS, internal traffic will flow as long as there is power to the workstations.
+ * Library building's network is available (switches are on UPS, internal traffic will flow as long as there is power to the workstations).
- * All workstations that access offline circ have entries in their hosts file (/etc/hosts or c:\windows\system32\drivers\etc\hosts) for the offline circ server, incase DNS is unavailable.
+ * All workstations that access offline circ have entries in their hosts file (/etc/hosts or c:\windows\system32\drivers\etc\hosts) for the offline circ app server, in case DNS is unavailable.

 ## Software Description